TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. method:: SSLContext.load_default_certs(purpose=Purpose.SERVER_AUTH)

-   Load a set of default "certification authority" (CA) certificates from default locations.
-On Windows it loads CA certs from the ``CA`` and ``ROOT`` system stores.
+   Load a set of default "certification authority" (CA) certificates kutoka default locations.
+On Windows it loads CA certs kutoka the ``CA`` and ``ROOT`` system stores.
 On other systems it calls :meth:`SSLContext.set_default_verify_paths`.
-In the future the method may load CA certificates from other locations, too.
+In the future the method may load CA certificates kutoka other locations, too.

    The *purpose* flag specifies what kind of CA certificates are loaded.
 The default settings :data:`Purpose.SERVER_AUTH` loads certificates, that are